|

 has been endorsed by such experts in the health field as Joan

 Borysenko, Bernie Siegel, Louise Hay, Gerald Jampolsky and Norman Cousins.
+Recognized for her ground-breaking discovery of the healing power of

 writing and drawing with the non-dominant hand, Dr. Capacchione is a pioneer